 Schneider is also a market leader in commercial solutions to digitize operations, minimize energy usage and emissions, and maximize renewable energy utilization.
 Schneider’s goal is to help its customers save 800 million tons of CO2 between 2021 and 2025.
 The company’s Energy and Sustainability Services (ESS) division has advised on more than 100 direct and virtual PPA transactions for a total of more than 9000 megawatts globally as well as the brokerage of nearly 100 million megawatt-hours of energy attribute certificates, making Schneider Electric the world’s largest advisor on corporate renewable energy procurement.
 ESS recently established an office in Singapore to provide advisory services to companies with Asian operations.

 The acknowledgment from CRS follows Schneider’s 2020 recognition as the Climate Group’s RE100 first Clean Energy Trailblazer, acknowledging Schneider’s drive to help decarbonize the world by accelerating the adoption of renewable energy.
-In January of this year, Schneider was ranked the world’s most sustainable corporation by Corporate Knights, a media and research company focused on corporate sustainability performance.
+In January of this year, Schneider was recognized as the world’s most sustainable corporation in 2021 by Corporate Knights, a media and research company focused on corporate sustainability performance.